perfsonar/distribution-point/README.md

  * A directory on the host with enough space to hold whatever is being mirrored.
-This directory is shared into the container and will be referred to as the "data directory" or `/data`.
+This directory is shared into the container and will be referred to as the _data directory_ or `/data`.
+The currently-recommended size for mirroring perfSONAR is 100 GB.

  * A connection to the outside that allows inbound HTTPS (port 443) connections and outbound Rsync (port 873) connections.
-If the container is to serve as a synchronization source, inbound Rsync (port 873) must be allowed as well.
+If the container is to serve as a synchronization source for other hosts, inbound Rsync (port 873) must be allowed as well.

 ## Configruration